How the BBMC Came to Be – A Cautionary Tale

 The Co-op space in the Baird Buildings, 2010, Water Street.
 Photo by Rhonda Pelley.

-In the end, we threw up our hands, cut our losses, and moved out.
-Eventually, the City tore down the building and sold the land for a healthy sum, likely their intention all along.
+We cut our losses and moved out.
+Eventually, the City tore down the building and sold the land for a healthy sum.
+I realize now that this was most likely their intention all along.
 We rented a studio in the Baird Buildings on Water Street and configured it as a rehearsal and presentation space.
-The Independent Artists Cooperative carried on for another seven years, but it was never the same.
-The final turning point came with shifts in how governments funded the arts.
+The Independent Artists Cooperative carried on for another seven years, but it was never quite the same.
+The final turning point came with shifts in how the primary arts funders structured their programs

 Previously, we had been able to link municipal, provincial, and federal support to provide programs and services.
-We had even received funding from unlikely sources, such as Agriculture and Agri-Foods Canada, which at the time had grants that supported co-operatives.
-With creativity and persistence, we could piece together enough resources to serve the wider arts community.
+We had even received funding from unlikely sources–Agriculture and Agri-Foods Canada funded our recording projects one year because at the time they offered grants that supported co-operatives.
+With a creative approach, we could piece together enough resources to serve the wider arts community.

 But in the late 2000s, funding models began to change.
-Arts-based groups were increasingly required to define themselves as “service organizations” in order to qualify for programming support.
-Within a few years, entities like ours—artist-run, grassroots, and interdisciplinary—no longer fit the criteria.
-We were only eligible for project grants, which could support one-off artistic initiatives but not the ongoing programs, education, and community services we had built our cooperative around.
+Arts-based groups were increasingly required to define themselves as “service organizations” in order to qualify for certain supports.
+Within a few years, entities like ours—artist-run, grassroots, and interdisciplinary—no longer fit the criteria for offering programs.
+We were only eligible for project grants, which could support artistic initiatives but not the ongoing programs, education, and community services we had built our cooperative around.

 From Cooperative to Collective

-At the last IAC meeting, only three of us showed up—myself, Mike Kean, and Marcel Levandier, also known as our band The Black Bags.
-It was clear the cooperative could not continue in its original form.
+At the last IAC meeting, three of us showed up—myself, Mike Kean, and Marcel Levandier, also known as our band The Black Bags.
+It was clear the cooperative could not continue in its original form, but with the arts in Canada (or indeed anywhere), if you have two or three people with similar values who still care about something, then you have more than most.

 We made the decision and went about formally dissolving the Independent Artist Cooperative.
 We redefined Rock Can Roll as an artist’s collective.
 We named the collective after ourselves, and RCR became the BBMC (Black Bag Media Collective).
-In 2017, the BBMC relocated out of St. John’s to Toronto and the collective continues to make an impact on the international art scene in music, VR, and emerging technologies.
+In 2017, the BBMC relocated out of St. John’s to Toronto and the work of the collective continues to this day.

-Though the Independent Artists Cooperative ended in hardship, its legacy lives on in the BBMC—in the work it enabled, and in the lessons it taught about resilience in the face of treachery, about the fragility of artist-led spaces, and about the political and economic obstacles that undermine the good work of community-driven initiatives.
+Though the Independent Artists Cooperative is no more, its legacy lives on in the BBMC—in the work we do, in the valuable lessons we learned about the fragility of artist-led spaces, about cultivating resilience in the face of treachery, and about the political and economic obstacles that undermine the good work of community-driven initiatives.

 BBMC Founders – Marcel Levandier, Liz Solo, and Mike Kean.
 Photo by Rhonda Pelley.